In this article, we are going to discuss the factors that add to Everest Base Camp Trek Cost.

 Here is a guideline on prices and allows you to pick and choose what costs apply to you.

 So, let’s see how much does Everest Base Camp trek costs.

-The most extensive public transportation in Everest region is bus network.
+The most extensive public transportation in the Everest region is the bus network.
 By far, they are the cheapest way to travel.

 You can take a bus for 9 hours from Kathmandu to Jiri and then make the 7-day trek to Lukla.
 For this bus ride, you have to pay around $12 (1200 rupees).
 The average daily transport costs will $150 (1500 rupees).